-Igneous and Volcanic Rock Features
+Igneous Rocks and Volcanic Landforms

 Igneous rocks form from the solidification of once-molten rock material.
 When this mushy melt is found underground penetrating other rocks, it's called magma, and the solidified rock is termed intrusive.
 By contrast, molten material that has erupted onto the Earth's surface is named lava, which cools into what geologists call extrusive (or volcanic) rocks.